ivanbruel/webdriver.sh/README.md

 sudo webdriver -u URL
 ```

-Downloads the package at URL and install the drivers inside.
+Downloads the package at URL and installs the drivers within.
 There is a nice list of available URLs maintained [here](http://www.macvidcards.com/drivers.html).

 <br />